Different Characteristics of Sound: An In-Depth Look at Its Core Properties

 Answer: Watt per square meter (W/m²)

-What is the term for the amount of energy passing through a unit area?
+Q3: What term describes the amount of energy passing through a unit area?

 Answer: Intensity